raffaelespazzoli/end-to-end-encryption-demo/Readme.md

 oc apply -f recommendation/kubernetes/Service.yml -n demo
 ```

-At this point the pods will be failing because they expect to certificates which have not been provided yet.
+At this point the pods will be failing because they expect certificates which have not been provided yet.

 ### Securing the customer microservice